SQL Command Types Explained: DDL, DML, DCL, and TCL

 Common Commands:

-• COMMIT – Saves all changes made during the current transaction permanently to the database.
+• COMMIT - Saves permanently all the changes performed in the present transaction in the database.

-• SAVEPOINT – Creates a point within a transaction to which you can later roll back, allowing you to undo only a portion of the transaction.
+• SAVEPOINT - This creates a point in a transaction to which you can deferentially roll back and you can discard only partial part of the transaction.

-• SET TRANSACTION – Sets properties for the current transaction, such as isolation level or access mode.
+• SET TRANSACTION- Sets properties of the current transaction, including level of isolation, or access mode.

 visual summary and examples of each SQL command type: